 An imbalance in the quality of and access to health and health care across racial, ethnic and socioeconomic groups are reflected in racial and ethnic disparities in health status and the under-representation of minority and disadvantaged individuals in the health workforce.
 AHEC programs play a key role in correcting these inequities and strengthening the nation’s health care safety net.
 Through community-based training programs, AHECs inspire, train, recruit and retain a diverse and broad range of health care professionals to practice in communities who need them most.

-Southwestern AHEC's most pressing needs are to gaining new funding streams to enhance and maintain programs.
+Southwestern AHEC's most pressing needs are to gain new funding streams to enhance and maintain programs.
 This includes: 1.
 Obtain funding to support administrative and/or secretarial support. $25K (Part Time)

 5. Volunteers with experience for initiating a Development program.
 Funds and private donations are needed to build a base of fiscal support so as not to rely so entirely on grants and soft money.
 This is a priority, yet time constraints on staff and current Board members have left limited resources to get it done.

-In our experience in working with youth, it is apparent that cultural sensitivity and awareness needs to be introduced to students in middle and high school - so, that they will have a better understanding of themselves and appreciate others for their similarities and differences.
-This year we are planning to pilot a program to train the CHSC students in cultural diversity, and train them as trainers to train the younger students - middle and high schoolers.
-We are hoping to measure a difference in all of the students who receive the cultural sensitivity training.
+In our experience in working with youth, it is apparent that cultural sensitivity and awareness need to be introduced to students in middle and high school - so, that they will have a better understanding of themselves and appreciate others for their similarities and differences.
+The YHSC and CHSC programs, and our Public Health Ambassador presentation, address these issues, as well as other environmental and social determinants of health.

 This year Southwestern AHEC is celebrating the expansion of our programs for each of our focus areas: Connecting Students to Careers,Professionals to Communities, and Communities to BetterHealth.
-Our outreach and educational programs now extend from Bridgeport into each end of our service region: Stamford, Norwalk and New Haven.
+Our outreach and educational programs now extend into each end of our service region: New Haven, Norwalk and Stamford.
 Southwestern AHEC is making an impact in our communities by building a more diverse future health care workforce, contributing educational programs for healthier communities, and improving access to quality health care.

 The goal of the IAP Program is to increase children’s immunization levels, with a focus on 0-2 year olds.
 Key activities of the IAP Program are: